sparkflows/sparkflows-docs/docs/user-guide/data-visualization/index.rst

 Graph SubPlots
 ----------------------------------------

-Below is a sample workflow that contains Graph SubPlots processor in Fire Insights.
+Below is a sample workflow that contains Graph SubPlots processor in Sparkflows.
 It demonstrates the usage of Graph SubPlots node to represent variation between multiple pairs of data series in one go in Graphical format.

 It does the following processing of data: